The Emory University Doctor of Nursing, Nurse Anesthesia program has been eagerly anticipated and new in 2017!

 Minimum GRE scores:

 The GRE must have been completed within the last 5 years.
-It is recommended to have a score in the 50th percentile or above for both the verbal and quantitative portions and a 4.0 on the analytical writing section.
+It is recommended to have a score in the 50th percentile or above for both the verbal and a 4.0 on the analytical writing section.
 The GMAT will also be accepted in place of the GRE if taken within 5 years of the application deadline.

 - BLS (Basic Life Support)